Spillover of Antisocial Behavior from Fringe Platforms: The Unintended Consequences of Community Banning

 Giuseppe Russo, Luca Verginer, Manoel Horta Ribeiro and Giona Casiraghi

 Online platforms face pressure to keep their communities civil and respectful.
-Thus, the bannings of problematic online communities from mainstream platforms like Reddit and Facebook are often met with enthusiastic public reactions.
-However, this policy can lead users to migrate to alternative fringe platforms with lower moderation standards and where antisocial behaviors like trolling and harassment are widely accepted.
-As users of these communities often remain co-acttive across mainstream and fringe platforms, antisocial behaviors may spill over onto the mainstream platform.
-We study this possible spillover by analyzing around 70,000 users from three banned communities that migrated to fringe platforms: r/The_Donald, r/GenderCritical, and r/Incels.
+Thus, banning problematic online communities from mainstream platforms is often met with enthusiastic public reactions.
+However, this policy can lead users to migrate to alternative fringe platforms with lower moderation standards and may reinforce antisocial behaviors.
+As users of these communities often remain co-active across mainstream and fringe platforms, antisocial behaviors may spill over onto the mainstream platform.
+We study this possible spillover by analyzing 70,000 users from three banned communities that migrated to fringe platforms: r/The_Donald, r/GenderCritical, and r/Incels.
 Using a difference-in-differences design, we contrast co-active users with matched counterparts to estimate the causal effect of fringe platform participation on users' antisocial behavior on Reddit.
-Our results show that participating in the fringe communities increases users' toxicity on Reddit (as measured by Perspective API) and involvement with subreddits similar to the banned community -- which often also breach platform norms.
+Our results show that participating in the fringe communities increases users' toxicity on Reddit (as measured by Perspective API) and involvement with subreddits similar to the banned community---which often also breach platform norms.
 The effect intensifies with time and exposure to the fringe platform.
 In short, we find evidence for a spillover of antisocial behavior from fringe platforms onto Reddit via co-participation.